 It seems the government of Denmark has recreated all of Denmark, block by block, in a massive Minecraft world.
-And it’s not just the highlights that were recreated – no, the whole country has been rebuilt to scale in the game.
+The whole country has been rebuilt to scale in the game, not just the highlights.
 So, if you’ve been wondering what’s been happening with their government lately, you now have your answer – they’ve been playing Minecraft.

 That Had To Take A While…

-Why would their government spend all kinds of hours recreating their city in a digital world?
+Why would their government spend all kinds of hours recreating their city as a Minecraft map in a digital world?
 Simply because they thought it would be educational.
-Since it’s hard to take field trips to certain locales, they decided to create them in Minecraft form so they’d be infinitely easier for kids to visit.
+They decided to create them in Minecraft form so they’d be infinitely easier for kids to visit, as it’s hard to take field trips to certain locales.
 I for one hope they’re able to get a t-shirt to prove they’ve been there.